Design Thinking and Doing

 - Able to empathize with others

-- Excellent at working in teams
+- Proficient at working in teams

 - Willing to reflect on and learn from practice

 - Able to move and learn independently and able to apply self activation

 In addition, since the minor is given exclusively in English, you should speak and write good English, and be able to read and comprehend university-level English texts quickly and thoroughly.

 If you are interested in joining us, then please send an email in English to the address below outlining the following: